Creative Non-Fiction Writing Course

 Book Your Place

-Places for the Non-Fiction Creative Writing Course are available now for the July and August course dates
+Places for the Non-Fiction Creative Writing Course are available now for the August course date

 Week 1 – Getting off to a flying start

 We’ll begin to find a way into our writing and make sure we aren’t daunted by that blank first page.
 We’ll look at ways to test our concepts and make sure we know where they’re heading, looking closely at a few other writers and ways they can give us useful models.

 Outcome: You’ll make the vital first steps to working out where you’re heading – and how to get there.